Soilwork: Rise to popularity (2000–2006)

 Soilwork entered Dug Out Studios on 14 September 2004, to begin recording their sixth full-length album, Stabbing the Drama.
 A week later, the band switched venues and recorded at Fascination Street Studios.
 Stabbing the Drama was released in early March 2005.
 The album entered the Finnish charts at number 19 and the Swedish charts at number 14.
-The band also began to experience minor commercial success in the United States.
+The band began to experience minor commercial success in the United States.
 Stabbing the Drama reached No. 12 and No. 21 on the Billboard Heatseeker and Independent album charts, respectively.
 The band participated in the 2005 Ozzfest, performing on the second stage.
 In November, the band toured the United States with Fear Factory.
-In late 2005, guitarist Peter Wichers left the band due to tour exhaustion and other personal issues.
-The same month, Strid announced he was working on a second album with Disarmonia Mundi.
-In May 2006, Daniel Antonsson was announced as the replacement for Peter Wichers.
+In late 2005, guitarist Peter Wichers left the band due to tour exhaustion and personal issues.
+The month, Strid announced a second album with Disarmonia Mundi.
+In May 2006, Daniel Antonsson was announced as Peter Wichers's replacement.
 Soilwork spent the summer appearing at festivals throughout Europe.
 In September, they toured the UK and Turkey.
-The band later canceled the Turkish dates due to terrorist attacks and bombings that had recently occurred against tourists there.
+The band canceled the Turkish dates due to terrorist attacks and bombings against tourists there.
 In October, the band toured North America with Darkest Hour, Mnemic, and Threat Signal.